 Jewelry is the universal form of ornament.
-Jewelry made of shell, stone and bone has survived since prehistoric times.
+Jewelry made of shell, stone, and bone has survived since prehistoric times.
 It is possible that from the initial date.
 It was worn as a protection against life-threatening or as a sign of status or quality.

 The discovery of how to work metal was an important stage.
 For the development of jewelry art in the ancient world.
 Over time, metallurgy became more sophisticated and decoration more complex.

 This collar was found before 1783 in a bog in Shannongrove, Limerick, Ireland.
-We don’t know what it was uses for, but most likely it was a formal collar.
+We don’t know what it was used for, but most likely it was a formal collar.
 On the inside of the collar, there is a hole under each round terminal.
 The collar is usually resting on the chest and is held in place by a running chain between two holes and the back of the neck.

 Where is the origin of jewelry?

-Many types of jewelry made even today started out as functional items.
+Many types of jewelry made even today started as functional items.
 Pins and brooches arise from the clasps that hold the clothes together.

 Rings and pendants were uses for early signs, symbols of identity, rank, and authority.
 The earliest known inventions history of jewelry date back to about 25,000 years ago.
 This simple necklace made out of fish bones was found in a cave in Monaco.

 Taking care of your body can be just as important as the needs you take care of.
 Awareness of self-esteem and self-respect is not a concern, so being relevant also reflects the need.